 In addition to the couple’s attention to their employees, the Ilithch couple paid close attention to their ingredient quality.
 In 1971, Mike and Marian purchased a mushroom farm to improve the quality and pricing of the mushrooms on their pizzas.
 In 1985, the Little Caesar’s Love Kitchen was created and began traveling around the country, making free pizzas for the hungry, homeless, and disaster survivors.
 For its service to underserved communities across the country, The Little Caesar’s Love Kitchen received its first President’s Volunteer Action Award from George H.W.
 Bush in 1991 and went on to receive the award again from President Bill Clinton.

-Despite the consistent expansion and growth, Little Caesar’s retained Mike and Marian’s initial ideals of quality food and service.
-In fact, the franchise has even stayed in the family and is currently run by Christopher Ilitch, President and CEO of Ilitch Holdings.
+Despite the consistent expansion and growth, Little Caesar’s retained Mike and Marian’s initial values of quality food and service.
+In fact, the franchise has even stayed in the family and is currently run by Christopher Ilitch, President, and CEO of Ilitch Holdings.

 The standard initial franchise fee for purchasing a franchise for your first restaurant is $20,000.
 For an existing franchisee purchasing an additional franchise, the fee is $15,000.
 There is also a non-refundable $5,000 initial franchise deposit fee due within 30 days after the franchisor approves the site of the proposed restaurant.